Types of Bleeding Disorders and Factor Deficiencies

 The Symptoms of Factor II Deficiency

-The disorder may lead to excessive menstrual bleeding, severe bruising, hemorrhage after trauma, and muscle hematoma (a collection of pooled blood in the muscle).
+The disorder may lead to excessive menstrual bleeding, easy bruising and hemorrhage after trauma.

 Factor II Deficiency.
 National Hemophilia Foundation website. https://www.hemophilia.org/Bleeding-Disorders/Types-of-Bleeding-Disorders/Other-Factor-Deficiencies/Factor-II.
 Accessed January 26, 2017.